Lechia Gdańsk: Stokowiec and new success (2018–2022)

 Lechia went into the 2020–21 season celebrating their 75th anniversary, but with the fans and team knowing they had lost some key players from previous seasons.
 Filip Mladenović joined rivals Legia Warsaw while Lukáš Haraslín made the permanent move to U.S. Sassuolo.
 Lechia struggled at the start of the season, losing two of their first three games, before finding some form and moving to a high of 4th place.
 The effects of the coronavirus were again felt by the team, with the match against Wisła Kraków being postponed due to an outbreak in the Wisła team.
 Lechia eventually struggled with a Covid outbreak of their own, with Jaroslav Mihalík being the first confirmed case in the club on 10 October, getting the virus while on international duty.
 In early November the club had an outbreak affecting 13 players and 7 members of the coaching staff.
-After a month with no games due to the teams outbreak the Lechia team returned to play Śląsk Wrocław, winning the game 3–2.
-After this initial success after the teams isolation, Lechia lost the following four games without scoring a goal.
+After a month with no games due to the team's outbreak the Lechia team returned to play Śląsk Wrocław, winning the game 3–2.
+After this initial success after the team's isolation, Lechia lost the following four games without scoring a goal.
 Going into the final game before the winter break the team found themselves in the bottom half of the table, but a 3–0 win over Cracovia helped them to rise up to 8th.
-After the winter break Lechia's poor form returned with defeats to Jagiellonia in the league and Puszcza Niepołomice in the Polish Cup, with some fans questioning the role of Stokowiec as the teams manager.
+After the winter break Lechia's poor form returned with defeats to Jagiellonia in the league and Puszcza Niepołomice in the Polish Cup, with some fans questioning the role of Stokowiec as the team's manager.
 After a poor run of results which saw 6 defeats in 7 games, Lechia picked up form and gained some momentum in the league, winning 5 of the next 8 games, losing only one, and mounting a threat to the top three places in the league.
 After this run Lechia's form once again dropped, winning only 6 points from the final 7 games of the season.
 The team went into the final game of the season knowing that a win would be enough to secure European football for the following season, but a defeat to Jagiellonia on the final day of the season saw the side slump to a disappointing 7th-place finish.